SofianeHamlaoui/Lockdoor-Framework/README.rst

 =============
 Features
 =============
-' * ' = Added values : (what makes it different from other frameworks).
+Added value : (what makes it different from other frameworks).

 Pentesting Tools Selection:
 --------------------------
-   - **Tools ?**: **Lockdoor** doesn't contain all pentesting tools , let's be honest !
-Who ever used all the used you find on all those Penetration Testing distributions ?
-Lockdoor contains only the favorite and the most used tools by Pentesters. *
+   - **Tools ?**: **Lockdoor** doesn't contain all pentesting tools (Added value) , let's be honest !
+Who ever used all the Tools you find on all those Penetration Testing distributions ?
+Lockdoor contains only the favorite (Added value) and the most used toolsby Pentesters (Added value).

-   - **what Tools ?**: the tools contains **Lockdoor** are a collection from the best tools on Kali,Parrot Os and BlackArch.
-Also some private tools from some other hacking teams like InurlBr, iran-cyber.
-Without forgeting some cool and amazing tools I found on Github made by some perfect human beigns. *
+   - **what Tools ?**: the tools contains **Lockdoor** are a collection from the best tools (Added value) on Kali,Parrot Os and BlackArch.
+Also some private tools (Added value) from some other hacking teams (Added value) like InurlBr, iran-cyber.
+Without forgeting some cool and amazing tools I found on Github made by some perfect human beigns (Added value).

    - **Easy Customization**: Easily add/remove tools.
+(Added value)

-Resources and cheatsheets:
+Resources and cheatsheets: (Added value)
 --------------------------
-   - **Resources**: That's what makes **Lockdoor** Added value*, Lockdoor Doesn't contain only tools !
-Pentesing and Security Assessment Findings Reports templates , Pentesting walkthrough examples and tempales and more.
+   - **Resources**: That's what makes **Lockdoor** Added value, Lockdoor Doesn't contain only tools !
+Pentesing and Security Assessment Findings Reports templates (Added value) , Pentesting walkthrough examples and tempales (Added value) and more.

    - **Cheatsheets**: Everyone can forget something on processing or a tool use, or even some trciks.
-Here comes the Cheatsheets role ! there are cheatsheets about everything, every tool on the framework and any enumeration,exploitation and post-exploitation techniques.
+Here comes the Cheatsheets (Added value) role ! there are cheatsheets about everything, every tool on the framework and any enumeration,exploitation and post-exploitation techniques.

 =============
 Lockdoor Tools contents: